-• affectionate to one anoth brotherly love, in honor giving
+Be kindly affectionate to one another with brotherly love, in honor giving preference to one another.
+(Romans 12:10)

 Be sure your attitude is in the right place.
 She will know when it isn't.
 Ask God to be truly willing to be available and to listen.
 Adjust your schedule if needed.
 Commit time regularly to what your wife needs, and be faithful to nurture and cherish her by showing how important she is to you.